 - Two-lane operation using existing USB Type-C cables and up to 40 Gbps operation over 40 Gbps certified cables

 - Multiple data and display protocols to efficiently share the maximum aggregate bandwidth over the bus

 - Backward compatibility with USB 3.2, USB 2.0 and Thunderbolt 3

-The USB4® Language Usage Guidelines are available for download here.
+The USB Data Performance Usage Guidelines for products based on and compliant to the USB4 Specification are available for download here.